Welcoming Our 2024-2025 Spring Fellows for Writing Downtown

 Welcoming Our 2024-2025 Winter Fellows for Writing Downtown

 We’re thrilled to announce the next fellows for our Writer’s Residency in Downtown Las Vegas.
-We welcome our fellows Lindsey Webb, Jenn Alann Trahan, and William D’Urso.
+We welcome our fellows Lindsey Webb, Jenn Alann Trahan, and guests Makiko Hirata and Leslie Oh.

 Fellows will spend a month in the vibrant heart of downtown Las Vegas, engaging with and becoming a part of the city’s thriving arts scene.
 The fellowship is designed to give talented writers and other creatives the space, time, and freedom to work on their longform projects, and the bibliophilic joy of living in a fully furnished apartment next to Las Vegas’ literary hub, The Writer’s Block bookstore.